My emoji’d avatar was designed by Heidi Helen Pilypas.

 OUAI founder Jen Atkin

-Bachelor alums Sarah Trott and Arie Luyendyk Jr, as well as social media influencers such as Becca Moore, Laura Whaley, Rachel Chaleff, Carrie Minter, and Avery Woods.
+The Bachelor alums Sarah Trott and Arie Luyendyk Jr, as well as social media influencers such as Becca Moore, Laura Whaley, Rachel Chaleff, Carrie Minter, and Avery Woods.